Technology and Sustainability Drives the Non-woven Fabric Demand In Various Industries

 In February 2024, Freudenberg Performance Materials (Freudenberg) announced a completely synthetic wet-laid non-woven fabric, developed in Germany.
 The new materials can be produced from almost any form of polymer-based fiber, including ultrafine microfibers.
 These specialized wet-laid materials from Freudenberg are prepared for filtration use, as well as other industrial uses.
 In September 2024, Asahi Kasei launched a new grade of LASTAN flame-retardant non-woven fabric.
 A flame-retardant and highly flexible non-woven fabric, LASTAN is an outstanding alternative to conventional materials for thermal runaway protection.
 It can be utilized in top covers, busbar protection sleeves, and other applications within the EV battery pack.

 The automotive industry has also contributed much to innovating non-woven fabrics.
 For these end-use applications, manufacturers are keen to create and produce more versatile and high-performing non-woven materials and also in tandem with the development requirements of this sector.
 In November 2023, Hightex Hybrid Spunmelt Nonwoven fabrics were the most recent product launches from Manjushree Spntek.
 Designed with the world's first Reicofil smart composite line from Reifenhäuser Reicofil and A.Celli’s advanced resin-treatment technology (SFT), these multi-layer composite non-woven offer the protection and ultimate comfort that surgeons and nurses seek.
+In select downstream applications, such materials may also support bonding processes involving fabric glue.

 North America Leading the Non-woven Fabric Market in Innovation